msaadah/Data-Analysis-Notebook/Datasets_Filetypes/Manipulating_CSV_File/README.md

 ## *Groupby*:

-This method of organization clusters the output of the data depending on a specific category.
+This method clusters the output of the data depending on a specific category.
 For example, in the TimeUse data, similar country names were combined and the mean was found for all of those output values to get a single value.